Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Related work

-While there is an existing literature on puns and wordplay in NLP \cite{punhe2019pun,punkao2013funny,punhe2019pun,punluo2019pun} as well as on solving American-style crosswords \cite{ginsberg2011dr,littman2002probabilistic,shazeer1999solving}, there has been relatively little prior work using NLP methods on cryptic crosswords. \citet{hart1992cryptic} laid out a computational framework for solving the problem, and \citet{Hardcastle2001Using,hardcastle2007riddle} proposed some rule-based solutions.
-The app Crossword Genius, created by William Tunstall-Pedoe, solves cryptic crossword clues and gives human-understandable explanations, but it is proprietary and not available for testing. \citet{deits_python} offers a rule-based solution, which can also output explanations, and which we test on our dataset.
-Most recently, in work concurrent to ours and not known to us until shortly before completing our paper, \citet{efrat2021cryptonite} released a dataset of cryptic crossword clues along with a T5-based solution.
-In Section~\ref{sec:comparison}, we provide results demonstrating that our curricular approach improves on their results using the same model (T5-large) on their Cryptonite dataset.
+While there is an existing literature on puns and wordplay in NLP \citep{punhe2019pun,punkao2013funny,punluo2019pun} as well as on solving American-style crosswords \citep{ginsberg2011dr,littman2002probabilistic,shazeer1999solving}, there has been relatively little work using NLP methods on cryptics, which require processing highly compositional language and disambiguating surface-level from hidden meaning. \citet{hart1992cryptic} laid out a computational framework for solving the problem, and \citet{Hardcastle2001Using,hardcastle2007riddle} proposed some rule-based solutions.
+The app Crossword Genius from Unlikely AI solves cryptic clues and gives human-understandable explanations.
+Because its method is proprietary and not available for open testing, we do not report it as a baseline but note that it is competitive. \citet{deits_python} offers a rule-based solution, which can also output explanations, and which we test on our dataset.
+Most recently, in work concurrent to ours, \citet{efrat2021cryptonite} release a similar dataset of cryptic crossword clues and present a neural baseline using T5-large.
+In Section~\ref{sec:comparison}, we discuss how our new data split and curricular approach improve on their work.

+Our curricular approach fits into the space of recent work on pre-finetuning \cite{tafjord-etal-2019-quartz, aghajanyan2021muppet} and curricular approaches for compositional tasks \cite{geva-etal-2020-injecting, wu2021lime}.
+Our approach is loosely related to the pre-finetuning of \citet{aghajanyan2021muppet} but differs in that our curriculum is composed of fewer tasks that are all closely related to the primary task and synthetically generated.
+Our approach resembles \citet{geva-etal-2020-injecting} in that we attempt to endow language models with a specific kind of reasoning by training in a multi-task setup over synthetic data.
+In the vein of \citet{wu2021lime}, which trains on synthetic datasets to encode inductive bias, our approach can be understood as encoding wordplay functional biases.

+Whether large pretrained Transformer models generally pick up on meta-linguistic features like word length and the character composition of words is an open question. \citet{brown-gpt3-neurips} explore a set of restricted word unscrambling tasks in the few-shot (versus fine-tuned) setting for GPT-3.
+Probing results from \citet{spellingbee-itzhak2021models} suggest that information about the character composition of words is present in the embeddings of pretrained, subword-tokenized models.
+This seems to confirm our result that subword-tokenized models do have more knowledge of character composition and meta-properties of words than we might have expected.